-Remuneration policy is an integral part of the internal rules of procedure, the collective agreement and the remuneration procedure of the Company which cover internal documents on conducting the business of the Company and internal control standards of the Company.
+The Remuneration Policy is a part of the Company's internal rules of operation, remuneration policy and its annexes, which include internal documents regulating the standards of the Company's operations and its internal control.

 Responsibility for the implementation of the provisions of the Company is defined in the Internal Rules of Procedure of the Company.